Grand Theme

 Each goal begins with a definition that describes the scope of the ideas contained in the overview of the goal.
 Each goal contains an appropriate range of explicit student learning outcomes that incorporate action verbs and measurement potential.
 A summary of each of the five learning goals and their associated outcomes follows.

-1. Describe key concepts, principles, and overarching themes in psychology
+• Describe key concepts, principles, and theories in psychological science

-2. Develop a working knowledge of psychology’s content domains
+• Develop a working knowledge of psychology’s major subfields

 © Copyright The Chinese University of Hong Kong- Psychology Department